 Duration of the Course

 The length of time it takes to complete the TEFL course depends on your other commitments.
 There are approximately 120 hours of work in the course.
-As a general guideline most students finish in approximately 8 weeks but you have 6 months to complete the course.
+As a general guideline most students finish in approximately 8 weeks but you have as long as you like to complete the course.

 Award of Certificate